Dhunseri Investments Ltd leads gainers in 'B' group

 -

-Tera Software Ltd, BGR Energy Systems Ltd, National Fertilizer Ltd and Ugar Sugar Works Ltd are among the other gainers in the BSE's 'B' group today, 06 July 2020.
+BGR Energy Systems Ltd, Kamat Hotels (India) Ltd, Tera Software Ltd and Electrosteel Castings Ltd are among the other gainers in the BSE's 'B' group today, 07 July 2020.

-Tera Software Ltd, BGR Energy Systems Ltd, National Fertilizer Ltd and Ugar Sugar Works Ltd are among the other gainers in the BSE's 'B' group today, 06 July 2020.
+BGR Energy Systems Ltd, Kamat Hotels (India) Ltd, Tera Software Ltd and Electrosteel Castings Ltd are among the other gainers in the BSE's 'B' group today, 07 July 2020.

-Tera Software Ltd surged 19.96% to Rs 30.05.
+BGR Energy Systems Ltd soared 19.96% to Rs 59.2.
 The stock was the second biggest gainer in 'B' group.
-On the BSE, 11358 shares were traded on the counter so far as against the average daily volumes of 9647 shares in the past one month.
+On the BSE, 3.43 lakh shares were traded on the counter so far as against the average daily volumes of 81323 shares in the past one month.

-BGR Energy Systems Ltd soared 16.65% to Rs 48.
+Kamat Hotels (India) Ltd surged 19.86% to Rs 35.3.
 The stock was the third biggest gainer in 'B' group.
-On the BSE, 3.62 lakh shares were traded on the counter so far as against the average daily volumes of 63951 shares in the past one month.
+On the BSE, 3.49 lakh shares were traded on the counter so far as against the average daily volumes of 20961 shares in the past one month.

-National Fertilizer Ltd advanced 12.82% to Rs 34.75.
+Tera Software Ltd gained 16.81% to Rs 35.1.
 The stock was the fourth biggest gainer in 'B' group.
-On the BSE, 5.75 lakh shares were traded on the counter so far as against the average daily volumes of 1.61 lakh shares in the past one month.
+On the BSE, 47120 shares were traded on the counter so far as against the average daily volumes of 9826 shares in the past one month.

-Ugar Sugar Works Ltd jumped 10.30% to Rs 15.42.
+Electrosteel Castings Ltd exploded 15.67% to Rs 16.98.
 The stock was the fifth biggest gainer in 'B' group.
-On the BSE, 1.35 lakh shares were traded on the counter so far as against the average daily volumes of 38191 shares in the past one month.
+On the BSE, 9.89 lakh shares were traded on the counter so far as against the average daily volumes of 1.15 lakh shares in the past one month.

 Powered by Capital Market - Live News